 - long pants with legs tucked into socks

 - Look for ticks

-- any parts of the body that bend (behind the knees, between fingers and toes, underarms and groin)
+- any parts of the body that bends (behind the knees, between fingers and toes, underarms, and groin)

 - anywhere else where clothing presses on the skin (such as the band on pants or underwear)